ipfs/camp/UNCONF/README.md

 Hosts, the Unconf Wall will have all the details you need in order to sign up for the best time for you!

+## [Added post-camp] Which unconfs happened at 2019 IPFS Camp?

+The full list and links to artifacts can be found in the main [README](https://github.com/ipfs/camp).

 ## Overview

 - **Objective**: Create a space to host all sorts of discussions to be had in person that didn’t fit all the other sessions, or that expand on sessions